Marissa Tasker

-Marissa Tasker is a fictional character on the soap opera, All My Children.
-She was portrayed by Brittany Allen from April 21, 2009, to December 21, 2010, and by Sarah Glendening from December 27, 2010, to September 23, 2011.
+Marissa Tasker is a fictional character on the American daytime soap opera All My Children who appeared in the television series from 2009 to 2011.
+She was played by Brittany Allen and Sarah Glendening.
+When the series concluded on ABC in 2011, Marissa was dating Bianca Montgomery, the lesbian soap opera character played by Eden Riegel.
+However, in the 2013 online revival of the show, Marissa was revealed to have been shot and killed off-screen by her jealous ex-husband.

+Casting

+The character of Marissa Tasker was portrayed by Brittany Allen from 2009.
+Allen's final airdate on All My Children was December 17, 2010.
+She left the show around the same time as Adam Mayfield, who played Scott Chandler.
+The reason given for their departure was "a directional shift of the characters".

+From December 20, 2010, Sarah Glendening appeared as the "new" Marissa Tasker.
+Glendening had previously appeared as Lucy on As the World Turns.

 Character history

 2009–2010

 Marissa is the biological daughter of David Hayward and Krystal Carey, and was born on April 10, 1983, along with her late twin sister Arabella "Babe" Carey.
 Krystal finds Marissa working at an illegal massage parlor to pay for her college tuition.
 After Krystal accidentally gets her fired, the two are arrested and Krystal offers to pay for Marissa's tuition.
 Marissa follows Krystal back to Pine Valley, Pennsylvania, and moves in with Krystal and her husband David.
 Adam Chandler begins blackmailing Krystal when he discovers that Marissa is Krystal and David's daughter.
 After giving birth to Marissa and her twin sister Babe, Krystal sold the child to the Tasker family.
 Krystal finally reveals the truth to David and Marissa, infuriating them both.
 Marissa starts to form a relationship with David, but has a harder time forgiving her mother for her abandonment.

 Marissa begins to become close to JR Chandler, who had been married to her twin sister and fathered AJ Chandler with her before she died.
 David, a longtime nemesis of JR, becomes concerned about the relationship.
 Marissa begins assisting lawyer Liza Colby, who is representing Kendall Hart in her trial for murdering Stuart Chandler.
 When Stuart's wife Marian Chandler breaks down, she attempts to shoot Kendall in court, but accidentally hits Marissa instead.
 David and Dr. Jake Martin attempt a surgery to save her life, but David freezes remembering the death of his daughter Leora, who died as an infant.
 Nevertheless, with Jake's help Marissa makes it through the surgery and is pleased to see that JR's feelings for her have grown.
 David offers to stay away from JR's son Little Adam if JR agrees to stay away from Marissa.
 JR rejects the deal, and tells Marissa he is falling in love with her.
 It is eventually discovered that Stuart was in fact killed by a drugged Adam Chandler.